lucrnz/login-next-swr-node/doc/deploy/traditional.md

 npm --prefix ./fe ci --frozen-lockfile
 ```

+## Setup environment variables

+Make sure to setup the environment variables, by following [this guide](../env-vars.md)

 ## Build the projects

-Please check the section on the [README](../../README.md) document to correctly setup the environment variables.

 ```sh
 npm --prefix ./be run build